Hotel/Motel accommodations in Mariposa, California

 Getting to the Museum

-From the city of Merced, you’ll travel eastward along U.S. Highway 140 for 37 miles, passing through the towns of Planada and Catheys Valley.
+From the city of Merced, you’ll travel eastward along S.R.
+Highway 140 for 37 miles, passing through the towns of Planada and Catheys Valley.

-From the city of Fresno, take U.S. Highway 41 northbound to the town of Oakhurst.
-Turn left on U.S. Highway 49N., heading northwest for 26 miles (Hwy.
+From the city of Fresno, take S.R.
+Highway 41 northbound to the town of Oakhurst.
+Turn left on S.R.
+Highway 49N., heading northwest for 26 miles (Hwy.
 49N. merges with Hwy.
 140 in downtown Mariposa).
 Along this route, you’ll pass through the towns of Ahwahnee, Nipinnawassee, and Bootjack.

 The Yosemite Area Rapid Transit (YARTS) bus stops just steps from the museum entrance.
 We are along the route of other municipal shuttles from nearby cities and towns, and we are also a major stop-off hub for chartered tourist bus lines.

 Mariposa County also has a small regional airport serving the local area so if you are a pilot “‘flying in for a weekend” to visit our museum and historic community this makes it very practical.
 The airport is geographically 4 miles north of the town.
-Click link below for airport information (rental cars are usually available).
+Click link below for airport information.
+Suggest one calls ahead for facilities and verify if rent car or shuttle services are available to town.

 A limited number of parking spots are located on Jessie Street, with many more spaces available in the rest-stop parking lot bordering two sides of the museum.
 There is also space for tour buses and RV’s in rest stop area.
 All parking is free.